FZJ-JSC/JUBE/docs/advanced.rst

       +- 000000_a_step     # the first workpackage
          |
          +- done           # workpackage finished marker
-         +- do_log         # script mimicking the execution of dos of the workpackage +- work           # user sandbox folder
+         +- work           # user sandbox folder
             |
             +- stderr      # standard error messages of used shell commands